ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/import.rst

 import
 ======

-All Python imports in the directories specified that are not from a limited set of possibilities listed below must be imported in a try/except ImportError block as follows:
+Ansible allows unchecked imports of some libraries from specific directories, listed at the bottom of this section.
+Import all other Python libraries in a try/except ImportError block as follows:

 1. In modules: